fsdrw08/SoloLab/HelmWorkShop/README.md

     - [How to Secure Your Kubernetes Cluster with OpenID Connect  and RBAC](https://developer.okta.com/blog/2021/11/08/k8s-api-server-oidc#k3d)
     - [Set the time zone of your Kubernetes Pod together](https://qiita.com/ussvgr/items/0190bab3cc7d16c0116c)
     - [How to Secure Your Kubernetes Cluster with OpenID Connect and RBAC](https://developer.okta.com/blog/2021/11/08/k8s-api-server-oidc#kubeadm)
-  - add following arg in /etc/init.d/k3s of all nodes(for k3s in apline linux), then restart the node
+  - add following arg in /etc/init.d/k3s of all nodes(for k3s in apline linux)
   ```
   '--kube-apiserver-arg' \
   'oidc-issuer-url=https://solo.lab/dex' \